Fighter (2024 film): Filming

 Part of the film was shot at Pahalgam, Jammu and Kashmir.

 Principal photography began on 14 November 2022 in Assam.
 Roshan, Padukone, and Kapoor joined in the schedule, that took place in Tezpur Air Force Station.
 The team returned to Mumbai on 28 November 2022 after wrapping the 10-day first schedule in Assam.

 For the second schedule, the team moved to Jammu and Kashmir on 6 February 2023.
 Akshay Oberoi also joined this schedule.
 The team returned to Mumbai on 12 February, after filming at Pahalgam in Jammu and Kashmir, where a song and few action sequences choreographed by Sunil Rodrigues, were shot.

 The third schedule was held at the Indian Air Force Academy at Dundigal in Hyderabad, to shoot Roshan's character, as an Air Force cadet undergoing training.
 The third schedule was wrapped in Hyderabad on 6 March.

 On 19 March, Roshan began filming in a Chembur bungalow for the fourth schedule, in Mumbai.
-In this schedule, Talat Aziz joined and a few emotional scenes were shot.
+In this schedule, Talat Aziz joined, and a few emotional scenes were shot.
 It was reported that the month-long schedule would end on 24 April.
 Kapoor, via Instagram, shared a behind-the-scenes video of his workout in -110 degrees Celsius for the schedule.
 The team also shot a 25-minute long climactic scene that includes an action sequence, which reportedly took 120 hours (5 days) to shoot.

 For the next schedule, production designer Rajat Poddarr and his team built an expensive set that housed the interiors of an air force base, classrooms, and offices at Yash Raj Studios, in Mumbai.
 On 14 May, the next schedule was started with Padukone, Roshan, Kapoor and Grover joining the schedule.
 On 19 May, the team shot combination scenes of Padukone and Kapoor at Mysore Colony, Chembur over 3 days.
 From 22 May, emotional scenes between Padukone and Roshan were shot in Chandivali, with only 20–30 extras to avoid the film's footage leaks online.

 The Mumbai schedule was completed in mid-June.
 Roshan shot inside an Sukhoi Su-30MKI for over 12 days.
 Dramatic scenes between Roshan and Kapoor was shot in late August in Mumbai.
 In early September, a song featuring Roshan, Padukone, along with the entire cast, choreographed by the duo Bosco–Caesar, was shot at Yash Raj Studios.
 Later in early October, the team wrapped two songs in Sardinia, Italy.
-Principal photography wrapped by 30 October 2023 at Yash Raj Studios, with filming having lasted 87 working days.
+Principal photography wrapped on 30 October 2023 at Yash Raj Studios, with filming having lasted 87 working days.

 Post-production

-Post-production for the film begin by early-June 2023, once the film completed its shooting and was going for six months as the film involved extensive computer graphics and visual effects.
+Post-production for the film began in early June 2023, once the film had completed its shooting and was going for six months, as the film involved extensive computer graphics and visual effects.
 The VFX work of the film was done by DNEG.